Debunking Bogus Underlayment Ratings

 CHARACTERISTICS OF A QUALITY UNDERLAYMENT

-Starting first with the characteristics of an underlayment suited for isolating impact footfall noise.
+Starting first with the characteristics of a soundproof flooring underlay suited for isolating impact footfall noise.
 Resilience is key to isolating impact footfall noise as it allows a cushion for the energy of sound (pressure of a footstep).
 Proper resilience can be created within a remarkably thin profile assuming that layer is truly resilient.
 Meaning it can properly deflect (compress) when put under stress and return to the original form when not under stress.
-A proper soundproof underlayment does not need to be soft like carpet pad, but must be resilient like rubber.
+A proper soundproof underlayment does not need to be soft like carpet pad but must be resilient like rubber.
 Flexible vinyls, cork, rolls of composite material, or similar, are not significantly resilient products.
 Performance of these non-rubber underlayment products is generally 1/3 to 1/2 that of GenieMat® RST when comparing the same thickness profile.

 View our GenieMat® RST rubber underlayment.

 PERFORMANCE WHEN USED OVER CONCRETE OR OVER WOOD

 The performance of any underlayment will vary considerably depending on the sub-floor, either concrete or wood, and depending on the ceiling below, either resilient or fixed (fastened directly to the joists).
 Because of this, a product claiming a universal rating for IIC or STC will most likely be extremely inaccurate.
 A product touting high Delta IIC ratings should also only be considered for concrete applications as there is no such thing as Delta IIC test in wood structures.